iNic0119/Class-Portfolio/README.md

 Hangman uses the ideas of Configurations and Backtrackers to create and solve an interactive game of "Hangman"

-Moonbase uses synchronized keys, enums, classes and their implemntation to allow virtual rovers to share a tunnel and manage traffic.
+Moonbase uses synchronized keys, enums, classes and their implementation to allow virtual rovers to share a tunnel and manage traffic.

 GvT creates an arena for virtual fightrs that use different parent and child classes to have virtual goat classes fight.